lazzarigioele/cocoremover/README.md

     `cocoremover -c 36 -i GCA_948938835.1.fna -t 1598 -d cocoremover.db`

-The required parameter `-t`/`--taxid` is the species-level NCBI Taxonomy ID for the input genome assemblies.
+The required parameter `-t`/`--taxid` is the species-level NCBI Taxonomy ID for the input genome assembly.
 Please use `cocoremover --help` to read the full user guide.

 Output files will be created:

-* `{assembly}.counts`: shows, for each contig, the number of genes for each species.
-If the species with the higher number of genes is different from the one specified by `--taxid`, then the contig is assumed as contaminant.
+* `{assembly}.counts`: shows, for each contig, the number of genes for each detected species.
+If the species with the highest number of genes is different from the one specified with `--taxid`, then the contig is assumed as contaminant.
 * `{assembly}.CT.{ext}`: FASTA file containing contigs marked as contaminant.
 * `{assembly}.OK.{ext}`: original genome assembly with the contaminating contigs removed.